1. Come Along for This Undersea Adventure

 Biotechnology and communications pioneer Martine Rothblatt wowed a crowd of 200 at the Hunt Library in November with a wide-ranging talk that covered technological immortality, transgenderism and the life-saving medicines she’s helped create as CEO of United Therapeutics Corp.
-Other notable speakers to visit the college this year included theoretical physicist Lawrence Krauss and Marc Kastner, president of the Science Philanthropy Alliance.
+Other notable speakers visited the college this year, including Marc Kastner, president of the Science Philanthropy Alliance.

 17. We’ve Got Nationals!